edwintcloud/GrapevineDB/README.md

 ## Usage

+A `sample_usage.py` file is provided as an example of how all of the methods on the database and subclasses work.
+Below are simplified explainations of important methods.

 - `db = Database()` -> Creates a Database object.
 - `db.add("users")` -> Adds users collection to the database.
 Returns a reference to the Collection.
 - `db.insert({"name": "basketball"})` -> Insert an arbitrary node with the specified data into the database.
 Returns a reference to the Node.